 - IBNR is a liability for unreported claims which AIG Life expects to pay but are not aware yet that the claim incident has occurred.
 Its value determined using assumptions on the time to report claims, average claims and decrement rates.
 The same methodology is applied to both individual and group protection business. - Once a claim is reported, investigations are generally carried out to collect all the required documents or in a small number of cases to probe further into the causes that led to the insured event.
 An allowance is made for claims that have been reported but not settled at the Solvency II balance sheet reporting date.
-This comprises of the face value of the claims payable without any adjustment for a level of claim rejection.
+This comprises of the face value of the claims payable with adjustments made to reflect the likelihood the claim will be paid and, where relevant, the expected duration of the claim.